Scholarships for India

 Government Scholarships

-Up for a really good scholarship competition?
-Get in on the race for a Benjamin A. Gilman International Scholarship.
-Wouldn’t you like a few thousand bucks to take the edge off your tuition and help out with some expenses in India?
-Unless you’re a Pell Grant recipient do not bother filling out an application.
-The over 700 scholarships are reserved for academic whiz kids from disadvantaged backgrounds either financially, socially or a combination of the two.
-Minorities who fit the bill are given preference as well as students with disabilities that challenge them.
-Gilman Scholars typically take on programs that are bit untraditional.
-Applicants who are pursuing programs in engineering, the sciences, math or technology will also be favored.
-The purpose of all this to build a more diverse global leadership for the coming generations; that means balancing the scales.
-Maybe a $5,000 scholarship will balance your scale.
+Worthy international applicants are encouraged to get in on the race for Benjamin A. Gilman International Scholarships.
+Wouldn’t you like a few thousand scholarship dollars to take the edge off your tuition and help out with some expenses in India?
+Over 700 annual Gilman Scholarships are reserved for academic high-achievers from disadvantaged backgrounds.
+Qualified applicants’ higher education pursuits have been hampered financially, socially or by unique circumstances that slow the path to college.
+Minorities who qualify are given preference for winning awards, as well as students with disabilities and other challenges, Gilman Scholars typically come from tech-forward vantage points, so applicants who are pursuing programs in engineering, sciences, math and technology are also favored.
+The purpose of the initiative is to build a more diverse pool of global leaders, and to ensure continuing innovation for coming generations.
+Some awards are valued up to $5000 each

 Study Abroad Organizations

-The School for International Training (SIT) provides thought-provoking and challenging study abroad programs in India such as Indian art, culture, and the architecture of Himalayan Buddhist monasteries.
-Besides many general scholarships awarded through SIT, the Workum Fund provides specially designed scholarships for students engaged in studies in one of the SIT India programs.
+The School for International Training (SIT) provides thought-provoking and challenging study abroad programs in India, which focus on Indian art, culture, and the architecture of Himalayan Buddhist monasteries.
+Besides general scholarships awarded through SIT, the Workum Fund provides special scholarships earmarked for students engaged in studies in one of the SIT India programs.
 The scholarship, named in memory of a dedicated anthropologist who specialized in Indian studies, works hard to solicit applicants with similar pursuits and characteristics.
 Students applying for the Workum Fund must be passionate about studying in India.
-Awards also take academic merit and financial need into account and offer funds accordingly.
+Awards also take academic merit and financial need into account, and offer funds accordingly.

-Pitt in India is the University of Pittsburgh’s aptly named summer program in India.
-Students are treated to the sights and sounds of Hyderabad one of India’s most intriguing cities.
-Students seeking scholarship support may apply for the Vira Heinz Scholarship, which awards impressive $5,000 scholarships.
-These very competitive awards are given only to the most accomplished scholars and students devoted to international studies.
-Candidates are nominated and finally chosen based not only on academic excellence but other factors that are more akin to personal character.
+Pitt in India is the University of Pittsburgh’s aptly named summer program for study in India.
+Students are treated to the sights and sounds of Hyderabad, one of India’s most intriguing cities.
+Students seeking scholarship support are invited to compete for Vira Heinz Scholarships, which award $5,000 college tuition grants to qualified candidates..
+These highly competitive awards are given only to the most accomplished scholars, and to students devoted to international pursuits.
+Candidates are nominated and chosen based on academic excellence, and other individual traits like aptitude and personal character.

-Students at the State University of New York-Stony Brook have the opportunity to explore Bangalore, India in a popular abroad program.
-The intent is to offer a condensed taste of cosmopolitan ultra-high-tech blended with old world India.
+Students at the State University of New York-Stony Brook have the opportunity to explore Bangalore, India, by participating in a popular study-abroad program.
 Scholarships specially designed for this program are made possible through the Center for India Studies.
-Awards are up to $1,000 and are meted out based on various factors including academic standing and proof of financial need.
+Awards are each valued up to $1,000, and are meted out based on criteria including academic standing and financial need.

-The Ecology of the Mountains in India is Michigan State’s nod to an India program.
-Sponsored by the College of Agriculture and Natural Resources, student participants are engaged in Himalayan natural resources, geology and forestry.
+The Ecology of the Mountains in India is Michigan State’s focus, in one area of its India program.
+Sponsored by the College of Agriculture and Natural Resources, student participants are engaged in coursework related to Himalayan natural resources, geology and forestry.
 Further examinations are made into the relationship between old-world agricultural communities and modern-day eco-tourism.
 Scholarships that may help offset the cost for the program include:

-- Kellogg Foundation Scholarships are specially developed for students involved in a College of Agriculture and Natural Resources program.
-Because this is a summer program, students may only earn $500, but that already covers a third of the program fees.
+• Kellogg Foundation Scholarships are specially developed for students involved in a College of Agriculture and Natural Resources program.
+Because this is a summer program, students earn $500, which covers a third of the program fees.

-- Students who do not quite qualify for Pell Grants, but whose financial situation demands scholarship funding may qualify for the Forest Akers Scholarships.
+• Students who do not qualify for Pell Grants, but whose financial situation demands scholarship funding, may qualify for the Forest Akers Scholarships.

-- MSU Federal Credit Union offers almost double the amount of aid.
-This is a well-endowed program designed to provide a more affordable international experience to a wider group of students.
-Up to $1,000 for the summer program.
+• MSU Federal Credit Union offers a well-endowed program designed to provide affordable international experiences for a wider group of students.
+Up to $1,000 is available for each successful applicant enrolled in the summer program.

-Rutgers University students wishing to study in India may do so at St. Stephen’s in Delhi.
-There the program covers everything from Hindi language to arts and literature, history and civilization with generous helpings of excursions for a hands-on experience.
-Students who are graced with both good academic standing and require some financial need may apply for the Shanti Tangri Scholarship for studies in India.
+Rutgers University students pursuing coursework in India may do so at St. Stephen’s, in Delhi.
+A campus program covers everything from Hindi language, to arts and literature, history and civilization – all inter-woven with generous opportunities for excursions and hands-on learning xperiences.
+Students who exhibit good academic standing, and display at least some level of financial need, are invited to compete for the Shanti Tangri Scholarship for studies in India.